LangM1ao/shooting-plane/README.md

 A simple airplane battle game built with Python and Pygame.

 ##  How to Play
-- add pictures of your avatar and your enemy, named "your_avatar.png" and "enemy.png" respectly
+- Add pictures of your avatar and your enemy, named "your_avatar.png" and "enemy.png" respectly
 - Use **arrow keys** to move the plane.
 - Press **SPACE** to shoot bullets.
 - Avoid enemy planes and **try to survive!**
--

 ##  Requirements
 - Python 3.7+
 - Pygame library